Tuesday, July 13, 2010

 TO PRIVATISE OR NOT TO PRIVATISE?

 The privatization of Entebbe International Airport has been in the news recently.
 Details are a bit hazy but the essential details are that parts of the government are pushing for the leasing of the airport assets, to a Dubai concern.
-The deal has blown up into a fullscale scandal because it seems as if the Transport and Works ministry which oversees the airport was not in the loop and the seemingly flawed sourcing of the Dubai group.
+The deal has blown up into a fullscale scandal because it seems the Transport and Works ministry, which oversees the airport was not in the loop and the seemingly flawed sourcing of the Dubai group.

 Also in the news is the investigation launched by Energy Minister Hillary Onek’s into high power tariff’s.
 Power distributor UMEME, a private operator who is leasing Uganda Electricity Distribution Ltd’s (UEDCL) assets, may very well be at the center of the investigation.
 UMEME has been a lightening rod for all criticism surrounding the power sector and the target of cheap shots by grandstanders and showboaters.